yhyoscar/gmcs/README.md

-# gmcs
-Greenhouse mornitoring and controlling system
+# Greenhouse Monitoring and Controlling System